Stebalien/gag-rs/README.md

 Documentation (with examples): https://stebalien.github.io/gag-rs/gag/

 TODO:

+General:
  * Windows support.
  * Better error handling?
-* Add a helper for redirecting to an in-buffer memory.
+Buffer:
+ * Deallocate the buffer as it is read (FALLOC_FL_PUNCH_HOLE) if possible.
+ * Support other platforms.